A.J. Green Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Matchup vs. Houston

-- In two matchups with the Texans, Green has not had a touchdown catch.
+- In two matchups with the Texans, Green has not had a TD catch.

 - Note: Green's stats vs. Texans date back to 2016.

-- This week Green will face the NFL's 15th-ranked pass defense (259.8 yards allowed per game).
+- The Texans have the NFL's 15th-ranked pass defense this season, giving up 259.8 yards per game through the air.

-- With nine passing TDs conceded this year, the Texans defense is ranked ninth in the league.
+- With nine passing TDs allowed this season, the Texans defense is ranked ninth in the NFL.

 Recent Performances

-- In last week's matchup with the Browns, Green caught five passes for 79 yards (15.8 yards per catch) and scored one touchdown while being targeted six times.
+- In last week's outing against the Browns, Green was targeted six times, totaling 79 yards on five receptions (averaging 15.8 yards per grab) while scoring one touchdown.

-- Green has 11 catches on 14 targets for 159 yards and two touchdowns in his last three games, averaging 53.0 yards per game.
+- Green has caught 11 passes on 14 targets for 159 yards and two touchdowns during his last three games, averaging 53.0 yards per game.

 Green's Arizona Teammates